mewtek/OpenStar/BUILD.md

 ## Set up compilers on macOS
 The software needed for compiling on macOS is included Apple's Xcode software.
 Download the latest verison of Xcode from [Apple's website.](https://developer.apple.com/xcode/)
-> Note, Xcode is kind of big, Go like, grab a coffee or take a shower or something, this will take a while.
+> Note: Xcode is kind of big.
+Go like, grab a coffee or take a shower or something, this will take a while.

 After Xcode is installed, [download & install Haxe](https://haxe.org/download/), then continue to **[Set up HaxeFlixel & OpenFl](#set-up-haxeflixel--openfl)**